 Resume photo tips from a professional photographer

-- Take the photo from the right angle and height: Your photo should be taken at eye level and it’s recommended to position your face with a slight shift to the side, as taking the picture straight forward can make your image look like a mug shot.
-However, nothing wrong with a straight forward picture if you can pull it off.
+- Take the photo from the right angle and height.
+Your photo should be taken at eye level and it’s recommended to position your face with a slight shift to the side, as taking the picture straight forward can make your image look like a mug shot.
+However, nothing wrong with a straightforward picture if you can pull it off.

-- Go for a natural look: Abstain from using too much makeup as it can be distracting.
+- Go for a natural look.
+Abstain from using too much makeup as it can be distracting.
 Instead, go for makeup that gives you a natural and neutral look.
 Your picture shouldn’t be the main focus of your resume.

-- Crop your image: You want to crop your photo just below your shoulders and slightly above the head.
+- Crop your image.
+You want to crop your photo just below your shoulders and slightly above the head.
 If you don’t know how far you should be from the camera when taking the resume head shot, a good rule of thumb is for your face to take around 60% of the frame.